-- 10. Teams accepted are allowed to apply to the second track, which is a four year developmental pathway to taking the Teams concept idea forward through development to a point where it could potentially become a startup Space Solar Power business.
-The Teams that wish to participate will be evaluated by an Accelerator which is being set up for this purpose and will receive further and more in depth advice and assistance toward this longer term goal. - The first deadline for participation in the 2023 competition is development and submission of an abstract for a proposed student research project by not later than April 23, 2023.
+- 10. Teams accepted are allowed to apply to the second track, which is planned as a four year developmental pathway to taking the Teams concept idea forward through development to a point where it could potentially become a startup Space Solar Power business.
+The Teams that wish to participate will be evaluated by an Accelerator which is being set up for this purpose and will receive further and more in depth advice and assistance toward this longer term goal. - 11.
+The first deadline for participation in the 2024 competition is development and submission of an abstract for a proposed student research project by not later than April 26, 2024, 11:59 PM Eastern Standard Time.